How to Increase Your Productivity By Doing Less

 - Spend a few minutes making a list of everything that needs to get done

-- Pick the top 1-3 things (depending how much time each activity takes)
+- Pick the top 1-3 things (depending on how much time each activity takes)

 - Plan when you will do what, giving the most important task priority